 - Property: background-image: none

-Element: Background Color
+Element: Background color

 - Property: background-color

-Note It is not possible to create different background colors for the Career page and positions.
+{background-color: #d5f0f7}Note that you can’t create different background colors for the career page and jobs.

 Element: Headline